Drew Hayes (baseball)

-Andrew Trent Hayes (born September 3, 1987) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Cincinnati Reds in 2016.
+Andrew Trent Hayes (born September 3, 1987) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Cincinnati Reds in 2016.
+In 2023 he joined the Toronto Blue Jays organization as a minor league coach.

 Amateur career

 Prior to playing professionally, he attended McKenzie High School in McKenzie, Tennessee, when he was drafted in the 29th round of the 2006 Major League Baseball Draft by the Arizona Diamondbacks, a few picks ahead of outfielder Khris Davis.
 He did not sign a contract.

 He initially attended Bethel College before transferring to Vanderbilt University, where he played three seasons.
-In his first season there, 2008, he was 2-1 with a 3.51 ERA in 21 games (three starts).
-In 2009, he was 4-3 with a 5.56 ERA in 18 games (six starts), while averaging more than a strikeout an inning for the second straight season.
-He also went 3-0 with a 1.25 ERA in 10 games for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League.
+In his first season there, 2008, he was 2–1 with a 3.51 ERA in 21 games (three starts).
+In 2009, he was 4–3 with a 5.56 ERA in 18 games (six starts), while averaging more than a strikeout an inning for the second straight season.
+He also went 3–0 with a 1.25 ERA in 10 games for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League.
 The Seattle Mariners took him in the 22nd round of the 2009 Major League Baseball Draft, but again he did not sign a contract.
-Back with Vanderbilt in 2010, he was 6-0 with a 3.91 ERA 24 games (five starts).
+Back with Vanderbilt in 2010, he was 6–0 with a 3.91 ERA 24 games (five starts).
 He was listed among the best draft prospects from Tennessee that year.
 The Reds drafted him in the 11th round of that year's draft and he inked a contract.